eXascaleInfolab/clubmark/README.md

     Xf  - force the conversion even when the data is already exist Xr  - resolve (remove) duplicated links on conversion.
 Note: this option is recommended to be used
   NOTE: files with .nsa are looked for in the specified dirs to be converted -a="app1 app2 ..."  - apps (clustering algorithms) to run/benchmark among the implemented.
-Available: scp louvain_igraph randcommuns hirecs oslom2 ganxis.
+Available: scp louvain_igraph randcommuns daoc oslom2 ganxis.
 Impacts {r, e} options.
 Optional, all apps are executed by default.
   NOTE: output results are stored in the "algorithms/<algname>outp/" directory -r  - run the benchmarking apps on the prepared data -e[X]  - evaluate quality of the results.
 Default: apply all measurements